-- Learn that money is not freedom-freedom is our natural state. - Learn to view money from the Inside-Out understanding. - Discover a sense of ease with regard to handling money and the future.
+- Learn that money is not freedom-freedom is our natural state our SPARK. - Learn to view money through and understanding of the mind. - Demonstrate basic budgeting skills. - Discover a sense of ease with regards to handling money and the future.